Awia00/Intelligent-Systems-Programming/Exercises/Exercise-Lecture-05/Mandatory-Exercise-Lecture-05.md

 ## Task 3
 Yes it returns false due to a cyclic case.
 My algorithm handles cyclic cases by checking if a Symbol has already been already exists in the Value-Map

+This is achieved by adding (q, false) to the Value-Map before checking the Premise of a clause.
+Then if q is reached through again in one of the premise symbols(or through any number of recoursions) it will just return the value-map(where the value of the symbol is false) and not try to update again.

 ## Task 4
- I assume that it is meant what time complexity the algorithm runs in based on the amount of clauses.
+I assume that it is meant what time complexity the algorithm runs in based on the amount of propositional symbols.

- My algorithm
+My algorithm runs in linear time since every symbol will only be visited once due to the generation of the value-map and if a symbol already has been entailed it will not be entailed again.